 "When a person is born into a cult, that is the only way of life they know.
 The world seems foreign and as outlandish as the cult seems to the general population," she wrote.

-To learn more about Warren Jeffs' children and family, watch "Abuse of Power" on May 19 at 7/6c.
+To learn more about Warren Jeffs' children and family, watch "Deadly Power" on Oxygen.

 [Photo: Getty Images]